qahollis/SQL-Retail-Sales-Project/README.md

 ORDER BY ms.sale_year, ms.sale_month;
 ```

-8. **Write a SQL query to find the top 5 customers based on the highest total sales **:
+8. **Write a SQL query to find the top 5 customers based on the highest total sales:**
 ```sql
 SELECT SUM(total_sale) AS sumsale, customer_id
 FROM retail_sales